jasonbraganza/rederb/README.md

 [Derb](https://github.com/jasonbraganza/derb) is Python.
 ReDerb is Go.

 ## What is ReDerb
-ReDerb takes a path, containing a folder full of audio files and creates a podcast feed …
+ReDerb takes a path, containing a folder full of audio files and creates a podcast feed … I need to serve audio files to my family, and serving them up as a feed, so that they could subscribe to it in their podcast players seemed like a good idea.

 ## Requirements
 - Works only on 64-bit Linux